 * Most pumpkins in the store are meant for jack-o-lanterns, not eating.
 Use a sugar pumpkin or a Japanese Kabocha pumpkin if you are going to cook with it.

-1 To make pumpkin purée, cut a sugar or Kabocha pumpkin in half, scoop out the seeds* and stringy stuff (an ice cream scoop works well for this purpose), lie face down on a foil or Silpat lined baking sheet.
+1 Roast the squash: To make pumpkin purée, cut a sugar pumpkin or Kabocha squash in half, scoop out the seeds* and stringy stuff (an ice cream scoop works well for this purpose), lie face down on a foil or silicone lined baking sheet.
 Bake at 350°F until soft, about 45 min to an hour.
 Cool, scoop out the flesh.
 Freeze whatever you don't use for future use.

-* Don't throw away the seeds!
-Use them to make toasted pumpkin seeds.
+*Don't throw away the seeds!
+Toast them for a healthy snack.

-2 Melt butter in a 4-quart saucepan over medium-high heat.
+2 Sauté onions, garlic, add paprika, cumin, cayenne: Melt butter in a 4-quart saucepan over medium-high heat.
 Add the onions and cook, stirring often, until softened, about 4 minutes.
 Add the garlic and cook a minute more.
 Add smoked paprika, ground cumin, and cayenne and stir for a minute more.

 If you want extra smooth soup, pass the purée through a food mill, after it's been through the blender.

-5 With soup on low heat, slowly add the milk and cream, stirring to incorporate.
+5 Stir in milk and cream: With soup on low heat, slowly add the milk and cream, stirring to incorporate.
 Add salt to taste.
 Adjust other seasonings to taste.

 Can make a day ahead.